Perelman's W-functional and stability of K\"ahler-Ricci flow

 \document \subheading{0.
 Introduction}

-In this note we study the second variation of Perelman's W-functional on the space of K\"ahler metrics at a K\"ahler-Ricci soliton and its applications.
+In this note we study the second variation of Perelman's entropy on the space of K\"ahler metrics at a K\"ahler-Ricci soliton.
 A K\"ahler metric $g_{KS}$ on a compact manifold $M$ is called a (shrinking) K\"ahler-Ricci soliton if its K\"ahler form $\omega_{KS}$ satisfies the equation

 where $\text {Ric}(\omega_{KS})$ is the Ricci form of $g_{KS}$ and $L_X\omega_{KS}$ denotes the Lie derivative of $\omega_{KS}$ along a holomorphic vector field $X$ on $M$.
 If $X=0$, then $g_{KS}$ is a K\"ahler-Einstein metric with positive scalar curvature.
-We will show that the second variation of Perelman's W-functional is non-positive in the space of K\"ahler metrics with $2\pi c_1(M)$ as K\"ahler class.
+We will show that the second variation of Perelman's entropy is non-positive in the space of K\"ahler metrics with $2\pi c_1(M)$ as K\"ahler class.
 Furthermore, if $(M,g_{KS})$ is a K\"ahler-Einstein manifold, then the second variation is non-positive in the space of K\"ahler metrics with K\"ahler classes cohomologous to $2\pi c_1(M)$ ( complex structures on $M$ may vary).
 This implies that Perelman's W-functional is stable in the sense of variations.
-We will also study the kernel of elliptic operators which arise from the second variation.
-As an application, we will prove a stability theorem about K\"ahler-Ricci flow near a K\"ahler-Einstein metric.
+We will also determine the kernel of elliptic operators which arise in the second variation.
+The result of this problem was discussed in the lectures by the first named author in the Clay summer school on Ricci Flow and Geometrization in the summer of 2005.

-The organization of this paper is as follows: In Section 1, we review Perelman's W-functional and give a formula for its second variation.
-In Section 2, we compute the second variation of W-functional on the space of K\"ahler metrics with K\"ahler class $2\pi c_1(M)$ on a fixed complex manifold $M$.
+The organization of this paper is as follows: In Section 1, we review Perelman's W-functional and give a formula of Perelaman's entropy for the second variation.
+In Section 2, we compute the second variation of Perelman's entropy on the space of K\"ahler metrics with K\"ahler class $2\pi c_1(M)$ on a fixed complex manifold $M$.
 In Section 3, we extend our calculations to possible varying complex structures on a K\"ahler-Einstein manifold.
-In Section 4, a stability theorem about K\"ahler-Ricci flow will be proved.

-The result of this problem was discussed in the lectures by the first named author in the Clay summer school on Ricci Flow and Geometrization in the summer of 2005.

 \subheading {1.
 The second variation formula of $\lambda(g)$}

 Recently, G. Perelman introduced a functional on a compact differential manifold $M$ of dimension $n$ [Pe],

 where $R(g)$ denotes the scalar curvature of a Riemannian metric $g$, f is a smooth function $f$ and $\tau$ is a constant.
 Furthermore, we may normalize the triple $(g,f,\tau)$ so that